Mega-Fi/megafi-docs/landing/docs/hedge/overview.md

 - Strategy limit not exceeded

 **CoverPool Backup**:
-- Provides additional USDC if Treasury insufficient
+- Provides additional USDm if Treasury insufficient
 - Earns from protocol profits
 - Acts as safety net for large payouts